-- Passenger Fares are budgeted to be 69.31% more than the projected FY 2020 year-end due to COVID 19 fare losses in FY 2020. - Auxiliary revenue is budgeted to be 8.19% more than the projected FY 2020 year-end.
-This is due to an increase in revenue to be received from outsourcing advertising. - Non-transportation revenue is budgeted to be 17.97% less than the projected FY 2020 year-end due to decreased interest income.
+- Passenger Fares are budgeted to be almost equal to the projected FY 2020 year-end due to COVID-19 fare losses in FY 2020 and anticipated in FY 2021. - Auxiliary revenue is budgeted to be 7.79% more than the projected FY 2020 year-end.
+This is due to an increase in revenue to be received from outsourcing advertising. - Non-transportation revenue is budgeted to be 64.64% less than the projected FY 2020 year-end due to decreased interest income.

-- Property Tax revenue is budgeted to be 7.93% higher than the projected FY 2020 year-end due to an increase in taxable property values. - Local Beach Trolley revenue is budgeted to be 11.75% higher than the projected FY 2020 year-end.
-This is due to a increase in Trolley revenue from the City of Treasure Island, partner service costs, and the Downtown Circulator. - Federal Grant revenue is budgeted to be 10.61% higher than the projected FY 2020 year end.
+- Property Tax revenue is budgeted to be 7.91% higher than the projected FY 2020 year-end due to an increase in taxable property values. - Local Beach Trolley revenue is budgeted to be 11.75% higher than the projected FY 2020 year-end.
+This is due to an increase in Trolley revenue from the City of Treasure Island, partner service costs, and the Downtown Circulator. - Federal Grant revenue is budgeted to be 1.17% higher than the projected FY 2020 year end.
 This is due to an increase in FTA CARES Act Grant.